 Working in a resident company such as the Players is a unique experience for company members.
 With approximately 50 people living and working together, the company becomes a supportive network.
 “We offer a unique relationship – working, living, and eating meals with theater professionals,” said Brian Kelsey, Managing Director.
 “Everyone in our theater company lives on property: actors, interns, directors, designers, technicians, stage managers, and administrators.
 Company members get to know everyone involved in the creative process because they’re not living an independent life off property.”
 Each year many interns are enticed to work at the Players because they have ample opportunities to meet, work with and learn from practicing theater professionals.
 This is another vision of the Players’ founders which is carried on today.

 The Peninsula Players Theatre is nestled in a fragrant cedar forest overlooking the waters of Green Bay, where patrons come before curtain to stroll along the shore, enjoy a relaxing picnic, or have a cocktail while watching the sunset before the exhilaration of a live theatrical performance.
 Since 1935 and the opening of Noel Coward’s Hay Fever, the Players have been entertaining, educating, and uplifting loyal audiences.

-Eighty years have passed and the Players still strive to continue their founders’ goal of providing a professional working atmosphere for current and future theater artists.
+Eighty two years have passed and the Players still strive to continue their founders’ goal of providing a professional working atmosphere for current and future theater artists.
 Former General Manager Tom Birmingham recalled once: “It is said that theater in its simplest terms is two planks and a passion.
 The two planks are easy to come by.
 The passion is rare.”
 The Players, past and present, have the passion to continue Caroline and Richard’s vision into the upcoming decades.
 Knowing this we hope to see you in our audience on those nights too.